blackbuck-18/Bitewise/README.md

 ## 👨‍💻 About the Developer

-This project is being developed by **Bhukya Krishna Chaitanya**, an aspiring AI/ML Engineer passionate about leveraging technology for social good, particularly in the healthcare and food-tech sectors.
+This project is being developed by **Bhukya Krishna Chaitanya**, an aspiring AI/ML Engineer passionate about leveraging technology for social good, particularly in the healthcare and food-tech sectors.sri adithya